- 3 Tell-Tale Signs of an Internet Dating Scam and What To Do - May 9, 2021

 Wouldn’t it be amazing if you could meet someone, and not because you used an online dating site or went on a blind date?
 Does being at the right place and at the right time matter anymore when it comes to love?
 Actors Ethan Hawke and Julie Deply’s characters in Before Sunrise seem to luck out in this 90 minute long Viennese date captured on film, and only the most hard-hearted among us wouldn’t be able to smile at their surprise.

-Sandra Bullock plays a shy, lonely Chicago “L” seller that is madly in love with one of her daily customers who hasn’t the foggiest idea she even exists.
+Sandra Bullock plays a shy, lonely Chicago “L” seller madly in love with one of her daily customers who hasn’t the foggiest idea she even exists.
 So when one day the object of her affections is pushed in front of the train, she doesn’t hesitate to jump in and help.
-The story unfolds quickly with a “who’s on first”-type mistake: one of the nurses assumes Bullock’s character is actually the injured man’s fiance.
-One of the better romantic comedies to come out of the 90s, I can watch While You Were Sleeping over and over again.
+The story unfolds quickly, with a “who’s on first”-type mistake: one nurse assumes Bullock’s character is actually the injured man’s fiancé.
+One of the better romantic comedies to come out of the 90s, I can watch While You Were Sleeping repeatedly.

-Hate date movies, or romantic comedies?
+Hate what everyone else says are the best date movies, or romantic comedies?
 Then this is the choice for you.
-Moonstruck stars a large cast, most notably Cher and Nicholas Cage, and depicts a family’s unlucky take on love and romance.
+Moonstruck stars a large cast, most notably Cher and Nicolas Cage, and depicts a family’s unlucky take on love and romance.
 Such as?
-The One can smack you in the face at the most inopportune times – like when you’re about to be married to someone else.
+The One can smack you in the face at the most inopportune times – like when you’re about to marry someone else.

 Share in the comments.
 Let me know your thoughts.
 Which movies should be on this list, and which shouldn’t?
 Did this list prompt you to share a lovely date night with your partner?
 (I hope so!)

 Need More Dating Help?

 If you've still got questions about your dating life